 Grits fun facts we missed?

 Let us know if we may have missed some grits fun facts in the comment section or our food truck forum.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Grits.